What distinguishes solid construction and design from an M.C. Escher optical illusion? Accurate measurements.

 Measuring a distance

-The Tape Measure tool can measure a distance and create a guide.
+The Tape Measure tool can measure a distance, create a guide or reveal coordinates along the xis.
 Here’s where you find the Tape Measure in the SketchUp interface:

 - Getting Started toolbar